researchart/rose6icse/submissions/available/FRMiner-icse-main-1604/INSTALL.md

 6. Run

-    Open terminal in the parent folder which is the same directory level as `FRMiner` and run ``allennlp train <config file> -s <serialization path> -f --include-package FRMiner``.
+    Open terminal in the parent folder which is at the same directory level as `FRMiner` and run ``allennlp train <config file> -s <serialization path> -f --include-package FRMiner``.

     If you are running the code for the first time, the code will automatically download an NLP model `en-core-web-sm`,